The debut of Tsukasa HÔJÔ

 Cat's Eye, first success

-In 1983, the Tokyo Movie Shinsha made an animated adaptation of the series.
-Thus, in France, we soon discover on television the trio of the Chamade sisters (Kisugi in the original version), burglars as skillful as endearing who seek to steal works of art that belonged to their missing father in the hope of finding him.
-The series is a success in France where it is known as Signed Cat's Eyes.
+In 1983, Tokyo Movie Shinsha produced an animated adaptation of the series.
+In France, the trio of the Chamade sisters (Kisugi in the original version), burglars as skillful as they are endearing, were soon discovered on TV screens as they set out to steal works of art that belonged to their missing father in the hope of finding him.
+The series is a hit in France, where it is known as Signé Cat's Eyes.

 City hunter, the consecration

-The Sunrise studio adapted City Hunter into anime from 1987 and this is how the series was soon discovered in France, renamed Nicky Larson, with an undeniable success.
-City Hunter has since given birth to many adaptations, with several animated films in the 90s or more recently Nicky Larson Private Eyes, approved by Tsukasa HÔJÔ and released in France in 2019.
-Live-action films have also seen the light of day, Niki Larson by Jing WONG with Jackie CHAN in 2002, and the film by Frenchman Philippe LACHEAU, Nicky Larson et le parfum de Cupidon, released in 2019 and which has made its way to Japan where the public can discover it in theaters since November 29.
+Studio Sunrise adapted City Hunter into an anime series in 1987, and French audiences discovered it soon enough under the name Nicky Larson, with undeniable success.
+City Hunter has since spawned numerous adaptations, with several animated films in the 90s or, more recently, City Hunter Private Eyes, approved by Tsukasa HÔJÔ and released in theaters in France in 2019.
+Live-action films have also seen the light of day, with Jing WONG's Niki Larson starring Jackie CHAN in 2002, and French director Philippe LACHEAU's Nicky Larson et le parfum de Cupidon, released in 2019, which made its way to Japan, where audiences have been able to discover it in cinemas since November 29.

 Tsukasa HÔJÔ helps young mangaka to learn the profession.
-He also returned to his first love, cinema, and worked for the first time as a director on the film Angel Sign, an anthology of five stories adapted from silent comics from around the world.
+He worked for the first time as a director on the film Angel Sign, an anthology of five stories adapted from silent comics from around the world.
 These works were presented at the Silent Manga Audition, the largest international silent manga competition, of which the artist is a member of the jury.

 See you at Japan Expo Paris from July 13 to 16, 2023 to meet Tsukasa HÔJÔ during conferences and signing sessions!